-- Airway - Assess the patient for a patent airway. - Open the airway using a head-tilt/chin-lift, or a jaw thrust if suspicious of cervical spine injury. - Suction the airway as needed. - o Treat foreign body obstruction in accordance with current guidelines. - o Consider an oropharyngeal airway. - Assess breathing: rate, effort, tidal volume, and breath sounds. - o If breathing is inadequate, ventilate with 100% oxygen using bag-valve-mask. - O Administer oxygen to maintain O_2 saturation $\geq 94\%$ ($\geq 90\%$ for COPD patient). - Skin signs, pulse oximetry and mental status are important in assessing potential hypoxia. - Assess lung sounds and chest.
+- Airwav - Assess the patient for a patent airway. - Open the airway using a head-tilt/chin-lift, or a jaw thrust if suspicious of cervical spine injury. - Suction the airway as needed. - o Treat foreign body obstruction in accordance with current guidelines. - Consider an oropharyngeal airway. - Assess breathing: rate, effort, tidal volume, and breath sounds. - If breathing is inadequate, ventilate with 100% oxygen using bag-valve-mask. - Administer oxygen to address signs of hypoxia: - Skin signs, respiratory distress, tachypnea, tachycardia and global mental status changes are important in assessing potential hypoxia. - Assess lung sounds and chest.